How To Apply

 You’ll need an interest in household management from furnishing design to cleaning regimes and competence in the areas of safety and hygiene.
 But just as important, you need the personal qualities to be well organised without being inflexible, to cope calmly in changing circumstances, to work cheerfully in an unusual team.
 So emotional intelligence and an interest in people will need to underpin your technical skills.

-The current vacancy is available with immediate effect.
-The salary offered is £7,470.20 plus full board and lodging.
+The current vacancy is available immediately and is initially for 6 months only.
+The salary offered is £8,997.08 per annum plus full board and lodging.
 You can expect two days off a week (on a variable rota) and 28 days annual leave allowance.